crs4/most-streaming/docs/source/android_docs/api/org/crs4/most/streaming/IStream.rst

 .. java:type:: public interface IStream

    An IStream object represents a single audio/video stream object.
-You can obtain a new IStream object by calling one of the methods provided by the class \ :java:ref:`StreamingFactory`\ .
+You can obtain a new IStream object by calling the method \ :java:ref:`StreamingLib.createStream(java.util.HashMap,android.os.Handler)`\ .

 Methods
 -------